-The backup deduplication techniques can be split into the categories by the following dimensions:
+The backup deduplication techniques can be categorized based on the following:

-Backup deduplication can be made either on the source or the target side, and those techniques are called Source Side Deduplication and Target Side Deduplication respectively.
+Backup deduplication can be done on the source side or on the target side, and those techniques are called source-side deduplication and target-side deduplication respectively.

-The source side deduplication decreases network load because less data would be transferred during the backup.
-However, it requires a deduplication agent to be installed on each VM.
-The other drawback is that source side deduplication may slow down VMs due to calculations required for the identification of duplicate data blocks.
+Source-side deduplication decreases network load because less data is transferred during the backup.
+However, it requires a deduplication agent to be installed on each VM or on each host.
+The other drawback is that source-side deduplication may slow down VMs due to calculations required for the identification of duplicate data blocks.

-The target side deduplication first transfers the data to the backup repository and then performs deduplication.
-The heavy computing tasks are performed by the software in charge of deduplication.
+Target-side deduplication first transfers the data to the backup repository and then performs deduplication.
+The heavy computing tasks are performed by the software responsible for deduplication.

 When data deduplication is done